 University Housing provides a living environment designed to enhance your learning experience at UCM.

-The social and educational interactions at the heart of our SHIPs provide many benefits including:
+The social and educational interactions at the heart of our Learning Communities provide many benefits including:

-The following SHIPs are available to first-year students:
+The following Learning Communities are available to first-year students:

-Space is limited on SHIPs, so we recommend turning in your Housing Agreement early to guarantee your spot.
+Preference given to those who submit housing agreements by March 15!
+Space is limited on LCs, so we recommend turning in your Housing Agreement early to help secure your spot.

-For more information about SHIP requirements, please visit our SHIP webpage.
+For more information about SHIP requirements, please visit our Learning Community Webpage

-If you are living in a SHIP with major requirements, you will typically be allowed
+If you are living in a Learning Community you will typically be allowed to finish

-to finish the year in that community.
-You do have the option to request to move from
+the year in that community.
+You do have the option to request to move from that location

 (Please see the “Can I change my room and/or roommate?” panel under the “Roommates” section).